 We encourage you to contact Hema Lochan, Program Associate at firstname.lastname@example.org to learn more about specific positions available during the current program year.
 Applicants who are living outside of the U.S. conduct interviews with AlumniCorps staff, alumni volunteers, and partner organizations via Skype or Google Hangouts.

 No, we do not guarantee that an applicant will be offered a fellowship position.
 Each organization is responsible for hiring the applicant they feel is best suited for their organization.
 If you are accepted into the program, we will do our best to work with you to find a placement.

 Fellowships usually begin in June and July and complete one year from the determined start date.
 Organizations that require specific start dates are asked to provide that information in the position description.
 Start dates should be negotiated before applicants and organizations commit to employment.

 Yes, partner organizations are required to pay a Fellow a minimum stipend, which varies by city based on cost of living.
-Stipends typically range between $31,000 and $35,000 per year.
+Stipends for the 2018-2019 Fellowship Year can be found here.
 The stipend is the amount before taxes.
-Basic health insurance is also covered by the organization.
+Basic health insurance premiums are also covered by the organization.